MezoAli/MyReads-udacity-using-redux-Toolkit/README.md

 - you can choose none from the dropdown to remove a book from the main page
 - you can serach in the serach page for a book and all have state of none, once you choose to add it to the shelves you gonna have an updated state and if you come back to the main page you are going to have that book in the specific shelf

+## How to Launch the project

+- first clone your project to your local machine or download the zip file
+- you need to have nodejs in your local machine to install the dependencies
+- run npm install to download the dependencies and after download enter npm start to see the project on your local host
+- to build up the project to be ready for production enter npm run build
+- now you have the project completed and ready to be used

 ## special thanks

 - made with love by Al Moutaz Bellah Ali with a great help with udacity for providing us with the demonstration and the backend seervices